Salons, retail, and restaurants can reopen soon at 25% occupancy, Gary mayor says

 Prince said businesses must have occupancy limits clearly posted on exterior entryway doors, along with a safety plan that explains policies such as social distancing requirements and mask requirements for employees and customers.

-“Trying to balance the needs of a number of groups, from shop owners to workers, is challenging, but ultimately, the goal is the safety of our family, friends and all our neighbors,” he said.
+“Trying to balance the needs of a number of groups, from shop owners to workers, is challenging," he said.
+"But ultimately, the goal is the safety of our family, friends and all our neighbors,” he said.

 He encouraged restaurants and retail shops to continue delivery, curbside pickup and carryout.